learogue/csRNAseq_project/Tutorial/README.md

 Here, I explain in details all the steps on this little program.

 ## Menu
-When you execute `main.py`, a first window will be open to inform you to choose a working folder.
+When you execute `main.py`, a first window will open to inform you to choose a working folder.
 Click on OK

 ![1st window](Images_tutorial/1.png)